kfjahnke/envutil/README.md

 them seem to move the opposite way.
 Negative values have the opposite effect.
-Panorama photographers: to extract nadir patches, pass --pitch -90 These angles are known as the 'Euler Angles' and are easy to understand, as opposed to the quaternions which envutil uses internally to represent rotations.
+Panorama photographers: to extract nadir patches, pass --pitch -90 These angles are known as the 'Euler Angles' and are easy to understand, as opposed to the quaternions and rotation matrices which envutil uses internally to represent rotations.

 ## --x0 EXTENT       low end of the horizontal range
 ## --x1 EXTENT       high end of the horizontal range